coyotespike/coyotespike.github.io/_posts/2016-08-13-GuptandBlockchain.md

 -   Coordinating by resolving or mitigating disagreement
 -   Coordinating by providing and enforcing common standards (quality and communication)

-A central organization uses our excess capacity to help solve our shared individual problems.
+So a central organization uses our excess capacity to help solve our shared individual problems.

+### Small is Beautiful
 Now, the size of the coordinating entity - the solution to all these problems - is a function of the size of the problem and of the efficency of the coordinator.

-For instance, puilding places for people to stay - clean, quiet, affordable, warm, inviting - is a big problem.
+For instance, building places for people to stay - clean, quiet, affordable, warm, inviting - is a big problem.
 Governments are big, lumbering, inefficient, and hotels are more efficient.
 When each attacks the same problem, we end up with a larger government than hotel solution.
-Building government-sponsored housing costs the taxpayer staggering sums; a global hotel chain also costs a lot but much less than government does.
+Building government-sponsored housing costs the taxpayer staggering sums; a global hotel chain also costs a lot but much less than government does!

 Because governments are inefficient, government bureacracy has to get big.